Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Related Works

 Inference-time watermarking methods insert statistical signals into model logits during inference to improve detectability.
 KGW~\cite{kirchenbauer23a} comes under this umbrella.
 However, text watermarked by this method suffers from reduced semantic coherence.
 A series of works have been proposed to address this issue. \citet{wang2023towards} introduce a constraint stipulating that the perplexity of watermarked text must not exceed the perplexity of the original text, as produced by the same language model without watermarking, by more than a small margin.
-While perplexity can serve as a measure of the quality of generated text, it fails to account for the semantic proximity between the watermarked text and its original version.
-This oversight can lead to semantic disparities between the two texts. \citet{chen2023xmark} propose to split the vocabulary into a green list and red list in a semantically more balanced manner so that any token in the red list can be replaced by a token in the green list.
-However, their splitting method is based on LLaMA2~\cite{touvron2023llama}, which is computationally expensive.
-Furthermore, \citet{liu2023semantic} introduce a semantically invariant watermarking approach, based on the motivation that watermark logits should derive from the semantics of preceding tokens, not their token IDs.
+However, this strategy is developed through a series of approximations to ensure practical applicability.
+These approximations can lead to semantic disparities between the two texts. \citet{chen2023xmark} propose to split the vocabulary into a green list and red list in a semantically more balanced manner so that any token in the red list can be replaced by a token in the green list.
+However, their splitting method is based on LLAMA2~\cite{touvron2023llama}, which is computationally expensive.
+Furthermore, \citet{liu2023semantic} introduce a semantically invariant watermarking approach, aimed to improve attack and security robustness.
 They employ Compositional-BERT~\cite{chanchani2023composition} to extract semantic representations of preceding tokens and produce watermark logits from these representations.
 However, this method incurs high computation overhead during inference due to the utilization of Compositional-BERT. \citet{wouters2023optimizing} present a closed-form solution for optimizing watermarking logits to enhance semantic integrity, with a predetermined splitting ratio.
 However, this solution relies on assumptions that may not hold in real-world scenarios, such as all tokens following identical distribution, and the absence of distribution shifts post-watermarking.
 Additionally, their analysis does not extend to determining an optimal splitting ratio - a factor that is critical for balancing detectability and semantic preservation.
 To enhance semantic coherence of watermarked computer programs, SWEET~\cite{lee2023wrote} proposes to selectively insert watermarks into high-entropy tokens instead of every token.
 While this method is effective for watermarking code, it demonstrates weak detection capabilities in texts across general domains.